Saad-Zia/Google-Dorking-for-Penetration-Tester/README.md

  # How to Host a Website With Hosing Provider?

- Here are the five steps to host a website with a hosting service provider.
+ Here are the five steps to host a website with a hosting service provider;

     1) Buy a domain name
     2) Decide which types of website you are building
     3) Choose a website hosting company